tamikamqhum/Sanrio_Ranking/README.md

 * **Handling Missing Data:** Used interpolation techniques
 * **Ensuring Accuracy in Trend Analysis:** Cross-checked with multiple sources
 * **Optimizing Dashboard Performance:** Reduced data load times with caching
+* **AI Challenges:** *which were all fixed with the use of Co-Pilot*
+    - Filtered Data Issue
+    - Elif Problem
+    - Identation Problem with insight_chart
+    - Navigation Bar Issue- page switching in Streamlit

 ## Future Improvements
 1. Integrate sentiment analysis using social media data